Why NEAROF?

 Currently, in the Canadian city of Edmonton, Alberta.
 Around one million people live in the greater Edmonton area, and we have access to a huge array of foods, drawing on the traditions of a large multicultural community.
 While the chain eateries rule much of the suburbs, as they do in almost any major North American city, there are lots of interesting independent local restaurants.

-In some ways, our location matters.
+In some ways, my location matters.
 Summers don’t last very long, so summery food gives way early to autumn’s soups and stews, winter’s toasty mugs of hot chocolate, and spring’s Cadbury Creme Eggs.
 You will see snow in photos.
-We guarantee it.
+I guarantee it.

-In other ways, our location is irrelevant.
+In other ways, my location is irrelevant.
 We can get a lot of the same food that our friends in the States can, but with French and English on the box.
-If you have no idea where to look for something we review, leave a comment.
-There’s a good chance another reader may know where to find it in your neck of the woods.

 How often do you update?

-Back in the day, we tried to post a new story every week, but updates have been a bit more sporadic lately.
+Back in the day, I tried to post a new story every week, but updates have been a bit more sporadic lately.
 Some posts are features, while others are quick reviews.

 How do I get in touch?

-We’re no longer on Twitter, as too many trolls have spoiled the broth.
-If you’re a PR person with a company looking to send us a sample for review, we’d be happy to hear from you.
-Get in touch using our Contact Form.
+I’m no longer on Twitter, as too many trolls have spoiled the broth.
+If you’re a PR person with a company looking to send in a sample for review, I’d be happy to hear from you.
+Get in touch using the Contact Form.

 How do you make NEAROF?

 Some folks are curious about stuff like this, so here’s the current setup.
-Right now, we use a Macintosh machine to write, edit and manage the site, along with an iPhone to test mobile compatibility.
-More often than not, we either shoot photos in our improvised studio space with a Nikon DSLR camera and some wicked Elinchrom lighting, or we make the most of whatever natural light is available, which is tricky in the Alberta winter.
-We mostly use Affinity Photo and Pixelmator Pro for photo edits, and most writing is done in iA Writer.
-We sometimes follow CP style, and sometimes we don’t.
-Because we’re like that.
-Writing, editing and other production work is done on a Bullfrog-powered computer using green, sustainable electricity — because sometimes you have to put your money where your mouth is.
+Right now, I use a Macintosh machine to write, edit, and manage the site, along with an iPhone to test mobile compatibility.
+More often than not, I either shoot photos with a Nikon DSLR camera and some wicked Elinchrom lighting, or I make the most of whatever natural light is available, which is tricky in the Alberta winter.
+I mostly use Affinity Photo and Pixelmator Pro for photo edits, and most writing is done in either iA Writer or, sigh, Microsoft Word.
+I sometimes follow CP style, and sometimes I don’t.
+Writing, editing, and other production work is done on a Bullfrog-powered computer using green, sustainable electricity — because sometimes you have to put your money where your mouth is.

 After being on the fence about comments for years, I’ve finally decided to flip the switch and nix commenting on NEAROF.
 While I’ve had some great interactions with readers over the years, the site’s growing traffic has meant that I get way more spam than meaningful comments.
 Most of those spam comments get nuked by my spam filter, but I still have to sift through the occasional junk comment manually to delete it before it goes on the site.
 I hate that this is what the internet has become.